Ultra Analog!

 Why Not Pure Isolation?

-In a miserly attempt to "isolate" the turntable from its surroundings, rubber or sorbothane is very often employed in the form of "feet," or sold to be used as separate "isolators."
-To paraphrase the late, great Frank Zappa, rubber feet don't make it.
-Rubber doesn't conduct energy well; worse, it conducts energy at some frequencies, absorbs at others, and stores and releases energy at other frequencies.
-In other words, a rubber or sorbothane foot acts as a kind of passive equalizer/phase shifter- with a "frequency response" setting that is woefully far from the ideal, or "flat."
-Also, because rubber has non-linear storage and release characteristics, it can do more damage than merely upset music's timbral color; it can actually interfere with and distort all-important time information by introducing complex, spurious group-delay characteristics back into your system.
-The bottom line?
-Rubber feet and pads are a sonic no-no.
+The feet of a turntable are the only solid pathways to the greater ground that circulating energy seeks; but more times than not, this energy, trying to escape from the turntable, encounters a dead end: rubber feet.
+In the attempt to "isolate" the turntable from its surroundings, rubber or sorbothane is often employed in the form of "feet," or available as separate "isolators."
+Sorbothane and rubber solutions are popular and common; it seems to be an inexpensive solution which is intuitively obvious.
+However, there are specific reasons why Symposium does not and will not employ sorbothane rubber or similar, flexible polymer materials in any of its products.
+Sorbothane has very uneven characteristics as an energy conductor.
+While its compliance or softness acts like a "spring" at low frequencies and can be used as an extremely low frequency isolator, it is this characteristic that disables sorbothane from conducting energy to ground - which we have found to be essential for best results.
+Sorbothane conducts energy at some frequencies, absorbs at others, and stores and releases energy at other frequencies.
+In other words, a rubber or sorbothane foot acts as a kind of passive equalizer/phase shifter- with a "frequency response" that is far from the ideal, or "flat."
+Also, because rubber has non-linear storage and release characteristics, it does more damage than merely upset music's timbral color; it interferes with and distorts the vitally important time information by introducing complex, spurious group-delay characteristics back into your system.

 Click to enlarge image